|Elliott Sound Products||Project 25|

 A quick comment about vinyl equalisation is in order.
 Although the RIAA and the less used IEC equalisation curves are very precise, it is often thought that the playback system should be as accurate as possible.
 However, strict adherence to the published response isn't actually very useful, because it was (is) common for the mastering engineer to apply equalisation as the master is cut on the lathe.
 The reasons can be as simple as trying to actually fit the required number of tracks onto the disc (lots of bass energy takes up a lot of groove space), or the engineer may simply not like the overall balance.

-It is still essential (IMO) to get an accuracy of better than 1dB across the region from 300Hz up to around 10kHz, but the extremes are often anyone's guess as to what was transferred from tape to the disc.
+It is still preferable to get an accuracy of better than 1dB across the region from 100Hz up to around 10kHz, but the extremes are often anyone's guess as to what was transferred from tape to the disc.
 Matching between channels is far more important than absolute accuracy.

 The first set of offerings are moving coil preamps, specifically intended for the very low output voltage and impedance of the majority of moving coil pickups.
 These were much favoured in their day for superior quality over the entire audio range, and for any serious listening many people will still use a moving coil pickup.
 The 'traditional' way to boost their output level was to use a transformer.
 These are still available, but are seriously expensive.